 Loading...

-Set to take effect on January 1, 2025, H 596 introduces several measures to enhance PBM transparency.
+Effective since January 1, 2025, H 596 introduces several measures to enhance PBM transparency.
 H 596 prohibits PBMs from:

 Limiting pharmacy networks: The bill prevents PBMs from limiting a pharmacy network to only those pharmacies affiliated with the PBM, ensuring fair competition and access.